bangsluke/bangsluke.github.io/docusaurus/docs/General Documentation/1ToolCommandsAndShortcuts.md

 ### PowerShell Aliases Example

+>See my <a href="https://github.com/bangsluke/powershell-aliases" target="_blank">PowerShell Aliases GitHub repo</a> for the aliases I use.

 The below example shows how to create a PowerShell alias for opening the PowerShell profile file in VS Code or Cursor and then setting an alias for a folder in the Documents folder.

 ```powershell